Iris Wexler, artist, paints scenes from the Bible

 inheritance in her favor.
 When our turn came to enter the Rabbis’

-office, the Rabbi stopped me and s
+office, the Rabbi stopped me and said: “since there are two

 sons, you don’t have a right to your father’s inheritance, as a